 ENGLISH FOR WORK – AN ESL PROGRAM through Hopelink.
 Learn English.
 Prepare for Work.
-Free classes starting each quarter http://adulteducation.hope-link.org/what-we-do/esl/ flyer
+Free classes starting each quarter SEE FLYER or visit https://www.hopelink.org/need-help/adult-education

 Free GED Classes Start any time.
-Join us twice a week to improve your reading, writing, computer and math skills so you can get a better job and get your GED. (flyer)
+Join us twice a week to improve your reading, writing, computer and math skills so you can get a better job and get your GED.
+S

 Child Care resources: http://childcare.org/family-services/